- Professor and Director of Information Science & Tech Concentration

-In the Master of Library and Information Science (MLIS) program at Simmons University, students thrive in classes brought to life by professors who bring their real-world experience into their instruction.
+In the Master of Library and Information Science (MS) program at Simmons University, students thrive in classes brought to life by professors who bring their real-world experience into their instruction.

 The Master’s in Library Science Design-Your-Own curriculum, as well concentrations in Archives Management and Information Science and Technology, can be completed entirely online.
 In addition to face-to-face classroom options in Boston and at SLIS West (South Hadley and Amherst, Massachusetts), students can embark on a blended approach, combining online and face-to-face courses that meet their academic needs.

 With program benefits like online learning and multiple campus locations, Simmons’ Master of Library and Information Science is a clear choice for students seeking a flexible and customizable program.
 The program also features a Design Your Own Program; students work closely with faculty advisors to craft customized programs of study.
 Find out more by viewing Customize Your Program below.

 Opportunity awaits at Simmons.
 The role of information professionals continues to evolve as the volume of available information has increased and technology for information creation, storage, search, and retrieval continues to advance.

 The ability to manage ever-growing information available to us has led to new opportunities for those who want to work in the rapidly growing library and information science field.
 The Master of Library and Information Science program prepares graduate students for a rewarding career related to collecting, classifying, storing, retrieving, and disseminating recorded knowledge.

 What will you learn?